AndrewSRea/My_Learning_Port/Bootstrap/Components/README.md

 ```

 ### Images
 Cards include a few options for working with images.
-Choose from appending "image caps" at either end of a card, oveerlaying images with card content, or simply embedding the image in a card.
+Choose from appending "image caps" at either end of a card, overlaying images with card content, or simply embedding the image in a card.

 #### Image caps